saggins/saggin-php/CONTRIBUTING.md

 # How to contribute
-Hey thanks for condiering contriubiting.
+Hey thanks for considering contriubiting.
 Hopfully we'll be able to document all of mc.sagg.in

 # Getting Started